 - Reads Internet packet content (packet body) to determine the actual data being transmitted.

 DPI is capable of going deep into network packets to look for data and identifiable patterns.
 This is done by mass examination of incoming and outgoing traffic at your ISP's firewall, where DPI operates as an added security measure.
-If you want a technical overview of the inner implementations of DPI, here is a discussion from Symantec blog on the usage of DPI techniques in firewalls.

 What Are the Uses of Deep Packet Inspection?